-- Deliberately hurtful
+- · Deliberately hurtful

-- Repeated, often over a period of time
+- · Repeated, often over a period of time

 - Difficult to defend against

 Details of our school's approach to preventing and addressing bullying are set out in our anti-bullying policy.
-If any teaching colleague believes a student in their teaching group may be a victim of bullying they should discuss their concerns with that student's SPT or YGL.

 Off-site behaviour

 Sanctions may be applied where a student has misbehaved off-site when representing the school, such as on a school trip or on the bus on the way to or from school.